brendensm/CDCPLACES/README.md

-# Functions to Access the CDC PLACES API
+# Functions to Access the 'CDC PLACES' API

 This package allows users to seamlessly query the Center for Disease Control and Prevention's (CDC) Population Level Analysis and Community Estimates (PLACES) API.